uploadcare/file-uploader/solutions/file-uploader/README.md

 ## 💎 Solution benefits

-- No heavy dependencies.
+- No heavy dependencies, modern and efficient technologies under the hood.
 - Uniform and seamless integration flow for all major web development stacks.
 - CSP (Content Security Policy) compatible: no `unsafe-inline` flags for the CSS or JavaScript are needed.
-- Modern and efficient technologies under the hood.
-- Multiple file source (local, any external URL, cloud services, and social networks) support.
+- Multiple file sources (local, camera, external URLs, cloud services and social networks) support.
 - Open source (MIT license).
 - Built with love ❤️

 ## 🌎 Supported browsers

-Uploader is supported and tested in all major modern desktop and mobile browsers:
+Blocks are supported and tested in all major modern desktop and mobile browsers:

 - Chrome
 - Firefox
 - Safari
 - Edge
 - Opera
-- etc

-[Internet Explorer](https://uploadcare.com/blog/uploadcare-stops-internet-explorer-support/) is outdated and not supported anymore.
+Internet Explorer is outdated and not supported [anymore](https://uploadcare.com/blog/uploadcare-stops-internet-explorer-support/).
 <br/><br/><br/>

 # <a name="example_regular"></a>Regular uploader